-Alphonse and Halit from Belgium and Turkey joined a short term ESC voluntarism program in Ioannina, at our organisation, Youth Center of Epirus.
-Their main activities were to implement recreational and non-formal educational activities for asylum seeker children and teenagers, and to work on digital content creation on asylum seeker integration related themes.
-Below, you can read their testimonies and see photos of their experience in Ioannina!
+Halit from Turkey joined a short term ESC voluntarism program in Ioannina, at our organisation, Youth Center of Epirus.
+His main activities were to implement recreational and non-formal educational activities for asylum seeker children and teenagers, and to work on digital content creation on asylum seeker integration related themes.
+Below, you can read his testimony and see photos of his experience in Ioannina!

 When I decided to join the European Solidarity Corps `program I was a very anxious person, maybe scared and I didn't know what to expect but I was very excited.